 Office headphones in this price range are well-built, durable headsets that isolate enough to block the chatter of a busy office.
 They sound great and comfortably create a good seal around, on or in the ear to not let sound leak.
 Also, some models in this price range come with additional features like wireless audio and noise-cancelling.

 The Bose QuietComfort 35 deliver one of the best noise canceling performances.
-They will easily block the chatter of a busy office and also provide an above-average audio reproduction.
-They're incredibly comfortable, they're wireless but also come with an audio cable, in case you don't have a Bluetooth device set up in your office or on your PC.
+They will easily block the chatter of a busy office and also deliver an above-average listening experience.
+They're incredibly comfortable, they have a good sound, and they're wireless but also come with an audio cable, in case you don't have a Bluetooth device set up in your office or on your PC.

 Best Office Headphones $150 to $300